-- For decks, patios and fences, use sustainable materials such as bamboo, recycled wood and metal, or natural stone.
+- For decks, patios, and fences, use sustainable materials such as bamboo, reclaimed materials, or natural stone.

 - Buying used patio furniture or reclaiming or “upcycling” old furniture saves you tons of money and reduces waste.
 Plus, well-loved items have more character and comfort than mass-produced products.

-With some conservation and creativity, you will never want to leave your backyard paradise.
+With some conservation and creativity, you can create an environmentally friendly backyard oasis you’ll never want to leave.